Markets look to ECB for reassurance on cheap money

 The ECB’s last projections put inflation at 1.0 percent for 2021 and economic growth at 3.9 percent.

-With pandemic troubles widely expected to delay the euro area rebound, Lagarde is poised to repeat her plea for governments to help reboot the region's economy through higher spending.
+With pandemic troubles widely expected to delay the euro area rebound, Lagarde is poised to repeat her plea for governments to help reboot the region’s economy through higher spending.—AFP